How it works

 What’s stored

-Every kept fact is a markdown file under nodes/, in one of two kinds:
+Every kept fact is a markdown file (a leaf node) under nodes/, in a tree of topical folders.
+Each note has a kind:

 • Practice: how we build.
 Conventions, prohibitions, gotchas.